The ultimate guide to choosing a Confluence AI assistant

 Customization and control

-A one-size-fits-all AI rarely works perfectly.
-You need to be able to control what the AI knows, how it acts, and what it can do.
+To get the most out of an AI, you need to be able to control what it knows and how it acts.
 Here are a few things to look for:

 • Scoped Knowledge: Can you easily tell the AI to only use specific Confluence spaces?
-For example, you might want an IT-support AI that only answers questions from the "IT Policies" space, while a marketing AI only uses the "Brand Guidelines" space.
+For example, you might want an IT-support AI that only answers questions from the "IT Policies" space.

 The best platforms let you start small.
 You can begin with a narrow, well-defined scope (like a single Confluence space) and then slowly expand the AI's knowledge as your team gets comfortable with how it works.